stephenh/tessell/docs/tutorial.md

     gwt-hack/src/main/java/com/bizo/gwthack/client/views/ClientView.ui.xml
 {: class=brush:plain}

-The gwt-hack project has a views external tool builder configured to automatically run anytime a file is changed in the `views` package.
-The builder runs gwt-mpv's `ViewGenerator`, and created:
+The gwt-hack Eclipse project has a "views" External Tool Builder configured to automatically run anytime a file is changed in the `views` directory.
+The builder runs gwt-mpv's `ViewGenerator` and creates:

 * `IsClientView`: a pure-Java interface for the `ClientView.ui.xml`
 * `GwtClientView`: the GWT/UiBinder version of `ClientView.ui.xml`